Peahead Walker: Football

 Walker's coaching career began in 1926 at Atlantic Christian College, today known as Barton College, in Wilson, North Carolina, where he also played professional baseball for the Wilson Bugs of the Virginia League.
 In his one year as head football coach, Walker was 6–1–1 and his "Little Christians" (later, "Bulldogs") were scored upon only once.
 He also had success with the Atlantic Christian basketball and baseball teams.

 Next, in 1927, Walker accepted the position of head coach of all three major teams at Elon College (now Elon University) near Burlington, North Carolina.
 He coached at Elon for ten seasons, earning a 44–41–4 record and winning four North State Conference championships.

 Walker coached at Wake Forest University from 1937 to 1950.
 He compiled a record of 77–51–6 during his 14 years at the school and led the Deacons to two bowl games, a win over South Carolina in the inaugural Gator Bowl in 1946 and a 20–7 loss to Baylor in the 1949 Dixie Bowl.
 He is tied with Jim Grobe as the program's winningest head coach.

 Walker left Wake in the spring of 1951 over a salary dispute with the college's new president, Harold Tribble.
 Following Wake Forest's superb 1950 football season, in which the Deacons went 6–1–2 and narrowly missed winning the Southern Conference championship, the athletic committee of the Wake Forest College Board of Trustees approved a contract extension, and a raise in Walker's annual salary from $7,500 per year to $9,000.
 The committee action occurred in December, but by when March rolled around President Tribble still had not approved it.
 Walker attempted to use a coaching offer from Yale University as leverage to force Tribble's hand, but Tribble called his bluff, offering a raise to $8,000 — or exactly what Yale had offered Walker to work as an assistant under Walker's long-time friend, Herman Hickman.
 Believing Tribble had gone back on a handshake deal, and miffed at the low-ball offer, Walker accepted the Yale position, ending the tenure of Wake Forest's most successful football coach.

 After one year at Yale, he replaced the retiring Lew Hayman as the second head coach of the Canadian Football League's Montreal Alouettes.
-There he had a 59–48–1 record in eight seasons and won four division titles before retiring after 1959 season.
+There he had a 59–48–1 record in eight seasons and won four division titles, where they reached and lost the Grey Cup three straight years, losing all.three He retired after 1959 season.
+His 59 wins are tied for a club record and he still holds the record for most losses and games coached.
 After his retirement he became a scout for the New York Giants.
 He was elected into the Wake Forest Athletics Hall of Fame after his death in 1970.